 EU Directives lay down certain end results that must be achieved in every Member State.
 National authorities have to adapt their laws to meet these goals, but are free to decide how to do so.
 Regulations are the most direct form of EU law - as soon as they are passed, they have binding legal force throughout every Member State, on a par with national laws.
 National governments do not take action themselves to implement EU regulations, but do ensure their national law does not define the subject matter any further.

 Where does the CE mark apply?

-The CE mark is applicable in:
+The CE mark is applicable in the countries of the "European Economic Area".

+This includes: